-1. Any ownership, employment, or volunteer or agency interest or involvement in a commercial entity or nonprofit organization that competes with the NCDA: 2.
-An ownership, employment, or volunteer or agency interest or involvement in a commercial entity or nonprofit organization that is, or seeks to be, a vendor of products or services to the NCDA: 3.
-Any position as spokesperson, consultant, employee, or agent for another commercial or nonprofit organization that advances opposing or adverse public policy positions from those of the NCDA: 4.
-Any known opportunities (e.g., being offered an honorarium to speak on behalf of NCDA, contracting to create a No resource or webinar that might result in personal profit, providing NCDA PDIs and being offered an honorarium or expenses paid, etc.) that might be potential conflict of interest or unfair advantage or perceived by the membership a such: This inf Formation is accurate and complete to the best of my knowledge and ability.
-Signatu re Date Print N ame Associa tion Position
+- 1. Any ownership, employment, or volunteer or agency interest or involvement in a commercial entity or nonprofit organization that competes with the NCDA: - 2.
+An ownership, employment, or volunteer or agency interest or involvement in a commercial entity or nonprofit organization that is, or seeks to be, a vendor of products or services to the NCDA: - 3.
+Any position as spokesperson, consultant, employee, or agent for another commercial or nonprofit organization that advances opposing or adverse public policy positions from those of the NCDA: - 4.
+Any known opportunities (e.g., being offered an honorarium to speak on behalf of NCDA, contracting to create a NCDA resource or webinar that might result in personal profit, providing NCDA PDIs and being offered an honorarium or expenses paid, etc.) that might be potential conflict of interest or unfair advantage or perceived by the membership as such:

+This information is accurate and complete to the best of my knowledge and ability.